HQ

 Four things: (1) a shared, color-coded calendar everyone can see; (2) chores — who does what, when; (3) a meal plan for the week; and (4) an always-on display, usually in the kitchen, so it's visible without unlocking a phone.
 Lists (groceries, to-dos) are a common fifth.
 The key is that all of it lives in one place rather than scattered across tools.

 The simplest path: mount an iPad you already own in the kitchen and run HomeHQ.
-It connects to the Google Calendar your family already uses (two-way), adds chores with points and meal planning, color-codes everyone automatically, and runs an always-on display mode.
+It connects to the Google Calendar your family already uses (two-way), adds chores with points and meal planning, color-codes everyone automatically, and runs an always-on display mode — and you can photograph the school flyer to get its events onto the calendar without typing.
 Setup takes about five minutes; no $300–$700 dedicated display required.

 No — a shared calendar is one piece of it.
 A command center adds the things a calendar doesn't hold: chores, meals, lists, per-person kid views, and a single always-on surface that pulls them together.
 Most families start with a shared Google Calendar and build the command center around it once the calendar alone stops being enough.